 - 1. Print, cut-out and fold chatterbox (make several copies) according to instructions included with chatterbox diagram. - 2.
 Print several copies of the "Safety Behaviors Are for Everyone" flyer. - 3.
 Print several copies of the discussion prompts and provide to attendees.
-The answers to the chatterbox questions can be found in the content of the flyer or discussion prompts.

-- 5. Provide each small group with a chatterbox. - 6.
+The answers to the chatterbox questions can be found in the content of the flyer or discussion prompts. - 4.
+Gather your team in a place where the activity can be carried out without distraction.
+Groups of 3-4 are recommended for this activity. - 5.
+Provide each small group with a chatterbox. - 6.
 The chatterbox should read "SAFE" in its closed position. - a.
 For the first turn have the user complete the spelling of S-A-F-E while opening and closing the chatterbox. - 1.
 Opening and closing the chatterbox will land the user on flaps with the following titles to choose from: - a.
 Infectious Agents - b.
 Physical Hazards - c.
 Chemical Hazards - d.
 Work Stress - 2.
 Once a selection is made, the user lifts the flap to reveal a question for the group. - 3.
 When the question is answered, the user gives the chatterbox to another team member for their turn at working the chatterbox. - a.
-The questions are intended to prompt discussion-use the answer key to ensure everyone understands the appropriate answer(s). - b.
+The questions are intended to prompt discussion use the answer key to ensure everyone understands the appropriate answer(s). - b.
 Each category has more than one question.
 As the chatterbox is passed to the next user and a category is selected, a different question can be selected. - 4.
 It's necessary to reduce the number of letters in S-A-F-E in order to land on different categories.
 For the second turn, have the user spell S-A-F, for the third turn, S-A, and then back to S-A-F-E. - 5.
-Provide copies of the flyer to access additional information. - Remember, posted flyers, etc. must be laminated or placed in sleeves and mounted using a facility approved adhesive on the back of the document.
+Provide copies of the flyer to access additional information. - \Remember, posted flyers, etc. must be laminated or placed in sleeves and mounted using a facility-approved adhesive on the back of the document.